 It was not science or an endeavor to aid the common heritage of mankind that led to the initial establishment of trade routes and settlements across the world.
 It was the human desire for profit and prosperity.
 The same motivation will drive prospecting for helium-3 and the other resources on the Moon, asteroids and beyond.
 So, “Drill, baby, drill!”

-Jan Mortier is the Founder and Executive Chairman of Civitatis International, an organization that convenes policy seminars for the Ambassadors to the Court of St. James’s in London.
-Benjamin Finnis is Executive Assistant to the Chairman at Civitatis International.
+Jan Mortier is the Chairman of the Civitatis Forum for the Ambassadors to the Court of St. James’s.
+Benjamin Finnis is Executive Assistant to the Chairman of the Civitatis Forum.
 The authors would like to thank Mr. Daniel Sowik for his assistance with some of the calculations for this article.